 • -r: This option aids in the removal of non-empty directories and denotes recursive removal.

-• -f – This option permits removal without requesting confirmation, in the event that a file is missing.
+• -f – This option permits removal without requesting confirmation, if a file is missing.

 • – The directory or file path that has to be deleted.